dimino/dimino.github.io/_posts/2018-12-09-ive-been-playing-some-magic-arena.markdown

 What's especially great about Arena is that it's essentially a *full* clone of M:tG, so everything we talk about happening in Arena can translate into the tabletop game seamlessly.
 The "Standard" format is what's implemented in Arena, so it's a little limiting (not that you notice), but for my experience, all I've ever wanted to play is standard, so I'm satisfied.

 The experience, game-to-game is the easiest time I've ever had starting up a game of Magic.
 You simply click "Play", select your deck, and you're in the queue to play against someone whose similarly experienced as you.
-There's a rating system even for the unranked (I haven't yet gone into the ranked play), but it's not a value that weighs on you or shows up anywhere except at the end of the game.
+There's a rating system even for the unrated queue (I haven't yet gone into ranked play), but the rating doesn't weigh on you or show up anywhere except at the end of the game in the form of an animation you can skip.

-The games themselves can be repetitive, as almost everyone is playing the intro decks you get when you first start playing (and as you play, once every few days you can earn an entire new deck by playing a game), and maybe I'm terrible, but these intro decks make anything you come up with seem pretty bad.
+The games themselves can be repetitive, as almost everyone is playing [the intro decks](http://magicarena.wikia.com/wiki/Starting_Decks) you get when you first start playing (and as you play, once every few days you can earn an entire new deck by playing a game), and maybe I'm terrible, but these intro decks make anything you come up with seem pretty bad.
 The limited cards you start out with, combined with the good coordination the intro decks have set a high bar for coming up with a way of consistently beating these intro decks.

 I opted to spend some money and grow my collection enough to let me build a deck that wasn't one of the intro decks, however the first deck I came up with had trouble getting off the ground, and even when it did, the default decks were still coming out ahead more often than felt reasonable.